Reason #2 why the Wizard likes Bovada:

 This appendix shows the composition dependent strategy when a single deck is used and the dealer stands on a soft 17.
 As far as I know the number of land casinos in the world with these rules is zero.
-However they can be found at both Boss Media and Microgaming casinos on the Internet.
-Following are the specific rules follows.
+At one time, when I created this page, you could find such rules at some Internet casinos.

 • Single deck